sasimanchina7/Personalized-Healthcare-Recommendations/README.md

 2. **stable-baselines3**: This library provides implementations of various RL algorithms, such as Proximal Policy Optimization (PPO) or Deep Q-Networks (DQN), which can be used to train the agent.
 3. **ray[rllib]** (optional): This library can be used for scaling experiments, allowing for distributed training and evaluation of the RL agent.

 <img width="2846" height="1518" alt="image" src="https://github.com/user-attachments/assets/3271534a-3f1e-471b-b8f4-18330bb525f0" />

+TPOT (Tree-based Pipeline Optimization Tool) is utilized in personalized healthcare recommendation systems to automate the optimization of machine learning pipelines.
+It enhances predictive accuracy by leveraging genetic algorithms to identify the best models and preprocessing steps tailored to individual patient data.